btzy/lieuzhenghong.com/root/stanford_cs107e_notes_lab_2_report.md

 I learned a bit about the stack
 We also learned a bit about Makefiles.

+## Using gdb

+Add a breakpoint by using `break`.
+Use `info reg` to view the registers,
+`disassemble` to view the assembly code of the current function, and `next` and `step` to step through code execution.

 ## Understanding Makefiles

 The symbols that begin with `$` and `%` in a pattern rule are handled by make using the following interpretations: